Reinstall invites you to join us in revisiting classics of PC gaming days gone by. This week, Andy returns to the foggy streets of Silent Hill 2.

 There's a clear Twin Peaks influence in the music, which also extends to the idea of an everyday American town concealing dark, otherworldly secrets.
 Team Silent's influences are diverse, from the films of David Lynch to the ominous, abstract paintings of Francis Bacon.
 The town's streets are all named after horror writers, and the disturbing 'otherworld' alternate reality – heralded by the wail of an air raid siren – is clearly influenced by the overlooked horror classic Jacob's Ladder.

 When it was released in 2003, Silent Hill 2 ran badly on most PCs.
-On today's very different hardware it runs surprisingly well, even on Windows 7.
-Just make sure you download the resolution patch (Google it), so you can run the game in modern resolutions.
+On today's very different hardware it runs surprisingly well.
+Just make sure you download the Enhanced Edition patch (opens in new tab), so you can run the game in modern resolutions.
 At 1080p it looks unexpectedly good, the low-res textures only adding to the grubbiness of the world.
 The lighting is still impressive, the long, dynamic shadows dancing around the room as you swing your flashlight around.

 I wouldn't call it a good game.
 The controls are clunky, the camera twitchy and the puzzles obtuse.
 But overlook that and you'll find one of the most affecting, atmospheric, brilliantly paced and memorable horror experiences on PC.
 In a weird way, the clumsy combat makes it scarier.
 James is just a regular guy, so it makes sense that he isn't a crack shot with a pistol or shotgun.